Skip to main content

 };

 The above query is an example; our query will be based on the queries and mutations you have defined in your project's schema.
-If you'd like to test out different queries without having to run a dev server, check out the API Explorer feature on the TakeShape web client.
+If you'd like to test out different queries without having to run a dev server, check out the API Explorer feature in the admin UI.

-To access the data pulled from TakeShape with your project module, just insert the below code at the top of your page template:
+To query data from project module, insert the below code at the top of your page template:

 index.njk